krajicj/fa-icon-picker/FA_config_parser/readme.md

 # This is parser for the font awesome icons pack

-### This script filter the categories file to remove icons which is not present in the current version and type (solid,duotone etc)
+### This script filters the category file to remove icons which are not present in the current version and type (solid,duotone etc)

 ### All available icons are in the icons.yaml

-### Filtered file is used for the picker
+### Output file is used for the icon picker

 1. You have to convert yaml metadata files to the json (https://jsonformatter.org/yaml-to-json)